shasha9/Hindi-Handwriting-Recognition/README.md

 ## **Technique Used**

-I have used convolutional neural networks.
-I am using Tensorflow as the framework and Keras API for providing a high level of abstraction.
+I have used convolutional neural networks.I am using Tensorflow as the framework and Keras API for providing a high level of abstraction.

 ## **Python Implementation**

-Dataset- DHCD (Devnagari Character Dataset)
+Dataset-DHCD (Devnagari Character Dataset)
 Images of size 32 X 32